 The International Society of Bible Collectors (ISBC), is an organization of people who own, use, study or display any number of Bibles.
-Its purpose, as stated in the Society’s quarterly journal Bible Editions & Versions is to exchange information and encourage interaction among all those interested in discoveries and developments relating to the background and history of all Bible versions, including their translation, publication, preservation, display and distribution.
+Its purpose, as stated in the Society’s quarterly journal, Bible Review Journal, is to exchange information and encourage interaction among all those interested in discoveries and developments relating to the background and history of all Bible versions, including their translation, publication, preservation, display and distribution.
 ISBC was founded in 1964 by Arnold Ehlert (1909-1998), who served as it’s first president and editor of the Society’s journal, then called The Bible Collector.

 Its members share a wide range of interests in the Bible, some acquire Bibles for their value in preparing lessons, classes, sermons or study.
 Others collect Bibles for lectures on the Biblical text or various aspects of Bible translation or preservation.
 Still others obtain various Bibles for the personal and spiritual insights they derive from a comparative study of the different translations.